 Bid scaling is used to make all bids compete in the auction as an apples-to-apples comparison based on the net amount paid to the publisher.
-Bid scaling occurs between receiving the bids and passing the bids up into DFP.
-Bid scaling principles are applied demand fairly, equally, and non-discrimination based on that individual bidder’s revenue.
+Bid scaling occurs between receiving the bids and passing the bids up into Google Ad Manager.
+Bid scaling principles are applied to demand fairly, equally, and non-discrimination based on that individual bidder’s revenue.
 Read more about bid scaling here.

 With lazy loading, instead of all the content of a web page being downloaded and loaded all at once, content only loads when the users visit that specific part of the screen as they scroll down.
 The most significant advantage is saving on bandwidth usage which is especially important in countries where internet speeds are low, and data costs are high.
 Read more about lazy loading here.

-This is when a publisher reloads ads on a page at an every 30, 60, 90 seconds or even a custom setting.
+This is when a publisher reloads ads on a page every 30, 60, or 90 seconds or even a custom setting.

-Private Marketplace deals or PMP is a direct deal made between a publisher and buyer for programmatic ad inventory.
+Private Marketplace deals or PMPs are direct deals made between a publisher and buyer for programmatic ad inventory.
 A PMP can also be called Preferred Deals.
-This practice contains much more human interaction unlike the alternative of selling ad inventory through an ad exchange.
+This practice contains much more human interaction, unlike the alternative of selling ad inventory through an ad exchange.
 Often higher rates for ad inventory can be negotiated through this method.
 Read more about it here.